Monkno/qa-saucedemo/README.md

 The following Login scenarios are automated:

 TC-LOGIN-001 Login with valid credentials (standard_user)

-TC-LOGIN-004 Login with empty Username and Password TC-LOGIN-007 Login with invalid credentials TC-LOGIN-008 Login with locked out user
+TC-LOGIN-004 Login with empty Username and Password

+TC-LOGIN-007 Login with invalid credentials

+TC-LOGIN-008 Login with locked out user

 TC-LOGIN-009 Login with credentials containing leading and trailing spaces

-Notes
-Tests are implemented using stable locators and a Page Object Model approach to ensure maintainability and reduce flakiness.
-The automation focuses on high-value and critical login scenarios aligned with the documented test cases and reported bugs.
+Note: The automation focuses on high-value and critical login scenarios aligned with the documented test cases and reported bugs.